-Kupuna o St. Mark's is a lively seniors fellowship which gathers for a program and food.
+St. Mark's Kupuna and Friends is a fellowship for seniors, retirees, and their friends.
 It is a time in which members gather to talk story, have fun, and give each other support.
-Past gatherings have included outings to the Waikiki Aquarium, the Honolulu Academy of the Arts, and the Manoa Heritage Center.
-We also invite speakers to come and share their area of expertise with the group.
-Past talks have included a lectures on Islam, Medicare fraud, and the Holy Land.
+Past gatherings have included outings to the Waikiki Aquarium, the Honolulu Academy of the Arts, the Historic Mission Houses, and the Manoa Heritage Center.
+Past talks have included lectures on Islam, Medicare fraud, Marian Artwork, Tai Chi, and the Holy Land.
 All seniors and their friends are welcome to attend.

 PRAYER SHAWL MINISTRY

-A number of our parishioners are talented knitters, and as a result, they have begun to knit prayer shawls for parishioners who are in need of healing for extended periods of time.
+A number of our parishioners are talented knitters, and they have begun to knit prayer shawls for those who are in need of healing for extended periods of time.
 The shawls are blessed at our masses, and then delivered to those in need by other parishioners.

 During the holidays we sponsor various outreach projects to families in need so that all may enjoy the Christmas season.